fredgibbs/fredgibbs.github.io/about.md

 ---
+title: about
 layout: default
-title: about | fred gibbs
-permalink: /about
+description: Associate Professor of History at UNM.
+Interested in creating new kinds of digital historical archives, web design, history of food, gardening, bicycles.
 ---

+# About me

-# Hello World!
+## Hello World!
 I'm Fred Gibbs, an associate professor in the [history department](http://history.unm.edu) at the [University of New Mexico](http://unm.edu).

 My primary interest is in working with community partners to build a shared digital heritage infrastructure and create a new kind of historical record of cultural heritage.
 I also enjoy reading and writing about various aspects in the history of food---most recently the history and rhetoric of natural food.